-For the banks it is to avoid a possible repeat of the crisis that happened 5 years ago; the NHS need to address failings in patient care; whilst Ryanair are aiming to reform its “abrupt culture”.
+For the banks it is to avoid a possible repeat of the crisis that happened 5 years ago; the NHS need to address failings in patient care; whilst Ryanair is aiming to reform its 'abrupt culture'.

 Organisational culture is integral to success and survival.
-Only when the required change has been implemented effectively and become embedded will the tangible outcomes become evident: renewed confidence, trust and improved service provision.
+Only when the required change has been implemented effectively and becomes embedded will the tangible outcomes become evident: renewed confidence, trust and improved service provision.

 Here are a few of our most valuable tips for implementing organisational change:

-Communicate – with all levels in the organisation early, positively and regularly.
+Communicate – with all levels within the organisation early, positively and regularly.